D0bledore/LibScraper/README.md

 **Future Vision**

-Significantly increase the number of books and categories to create a more comprehensive and diverse library experience.
+Significantly increasing the number of books and categories to create a more comprehensive and diverse library experience.

 **Benefits**